abdur-rafi/teaching-BUET/CSE_170/numpy/README.md

     - Create a new matrix where in each row, only the elements which are greater than the average of that row are kept, and others are set to 0.
     - Create a new matrix containing the upper triangular part of the original matrix (including the diagonal).
     - Create a new matrix containing the lower triangular part of the original matrix (including the diagonal).
-    - Create a new matrix which should be symmetric with respect to the main diagonal and should contain the elements of the original matrix in the upper triangular part.
     - Replace all even numbers in the matrix with 0.